zhpn1024/ribotish/README.rst

 :GenomePos:	Genome position and strand of TIS site, 0 based, half open
 :Start:		TIS of the ORF on transcript
 :stop:		3' end of stop codon on transcript
-:TisType:	Relative position of this TIS to annotated ORF of the transcript
+:TisType:	Relative position of this TIS to annotated ORF of the transcript.
+'Novel' if no ORF annotation.
 :TISGroup:	Group of the transcript for TIS background estimation
 :TISCount:	Number of reads with P-site at TIS site
 :TISPvalue:	One tailed negative binomial test p-value for TISCount (TIS test)
-:RiboPvalue:	One tailed rank sum test p-value for regular riboseq counts bias inside ORF (frame test)
+:RiboPvalue:	One tailed rank sum test p-value for regular riboseq frame bias inside ORF (frame test)
-:RiboPStatus:	For all ORFs sharing same stop codon, 'T1' means top (best) p-value, 'L1' means local best p-value, 'N' means other
+:RiboPStatus:	For all ORFs sharing same stop codon, 'T1' means top (best) p-value, 'L1' means local best p-value, 'N' means other.
+All 'N' in ```-i``` mode.
 :TISQvalue:	BH correction q-value of TIS test
 :RiboQvalue:	BH correction q-value of frame test
 :AALen:		Amino acid length of the ORF